Głogówek: History

-In 1532 the town was incorporated into the Bohemian Crown Lands.
+In 1532 the town was incorporated into the Habsburg Empire as part of the Bohemian Crown Lands.
 From the late 16th century it was owned by the Oppersdorff family.
 George III Oppersdorff, as a supporter of Catholicism, built several chapels in the 17th century and made the town a regional pilgrimage destination.
 Due to his Catholicism, during the Thirty Years' War, he had to take refuge in nearby Poland, where, thanks to the help of Polish king Władysław IV Vasa, he stayed at the Wawel and Niepołomice royal castles.
 During the war, in 1632, the town was invaded and partly destroyed by Saxon troops, and in 1643, it was largely destroyed by the Swedes and about 500 of its inhabitants died of an epidemic.
-In 1645 Głogówek returned to Poland under the House of Vasa.
 During the Swedish invasion of Poland, Polish King John II Casimir Vasa stayed in the castle in Głogówek from October 17, 1655, until December 18 of the same year.
 Hetman Stefan Czarniecki, poet Jan Andrzej Morsztyn, future king Michał Korybut Wiśniowiecki, and parliamentarian Jakub Sobieski, father of the future king John III Sobieski, also visited the town at that time.
 John II Casimir Vasa visited the town again, after his abdication, in 1669.

-After the First Silesian War in the mid-18th century, Głogówek, under the Germanized name Oberglogau, came under Prussian control.
+After the First Silesian War in the mid-18th century, Głogówek, under its German name Oberglogau, came under Prussian control.
 The town was, for the most part, destroyed in a large fire in 1765.
 In addition, Ludwig van Beethoven came to stay in the castle, using it to finish his fourth symphony.
 From 1871 the town was part of the German Empire.
 It was connected to the railroad network in 1876 when its population, which was almost completely bilingual, stood at 6,000.